Naereen/web-sphinx/autostop.en.rst

 * alone people more than people with children,
 * usually, they also practice hitch-hiking on their own, or they have practiced it before,
 * not really able to notice any pattern in their age,
-* usually they are locals (living near the start point ou the destination).
+* usually they are locals (living near the start point or the destination).

 .. (c) Lilian Besson, 2011-2014, https://bitbucket.org/lbesson/web-sphinx/